timbitss/esp32-smartwatch-pcb/README.md

-# Personal ESP32 Smartwatch PCB Design
+# PCB Design for a Personal ESP32 Smartwatch

 ## Completed PCB